whbarndt/whbarndt.github.io/projects.md

 layout: default_md
 ---

-# Past Projects (In-Progress)
+# Comprehensive Overview of All Relevant Projects To Date (In-Progress)

 ## Computer Science Degree Projects
-Computer Science Degree Related Projects as a reference for experience
+Computer Science Degree Related Projects as a reference for experience:

 ### OpenGL Particle System Simulation (Fall 2020)
 Created a Modern OpenGL particle system in C++ to learn more about the computer graphics pipeline.
 [See GitHub](https://github.com/whbarndt/ParticleSystemDemoOpenGL)